 When you dive into textile history you soon end up looking a clay objects or metal brooches with imprints of a textile that has long decomposed.
 Because of this the history of textile is often an invisible history.
 Through remaking and reinterpretation this invisible history is made tangible.

+I regularly take textile commission and collaborate with designers, architects and artists on handwoven projects.
 For a recent portfolio, CV and other requests.
 Please contact me on info[at]isfrid[dot]com